Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Absolutely unacceptable behaviour from the Toyota Dealership.
 As a consumer you never get any freebies from them and when you are paying in full why should you compromise?
 Insist on the PDI and tell them you will not disburse the payment till then.

-ex-innova-guy is offline (1) Thanks
+ex-innova-guy is online now (1) Thanks

 Old 21st November 2023, 18:55 #2489